Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 ---

-### Which loan types have the highest concentration of high-risk borrowers?
+### Which loan purposes are our "High Risk" segments mostly applying for?

 ![Risk Segment by Loan Purpose](images/risk_purpose_chart.png)